Lydia Needy on social fit, authenticity, and self-knowledge

 ISSEP: How did you first become aware of and interested in existentialism and the science of existential psychology?

 The blend with psychology, specifically existential psychology, came during my master's program.
-My advisor suggested I read an article by Dr. Becca Schlegel, who is now one of my PhD advisors, about the true self and decision satisfaction.
+My advisor suggested I read an article by Dr. Rebecca Schlegel, who is one of the PIs in the lab I am in now,, about the true self and decision satisfaction.
 Honestly, at first, I was like, 'I don't think a true self exists; that's so obnoxious!'
-But the more I read her work, the more I enjoyed it and I ended up doing my master's thesis on True Self beliefs and meaning in life, heavily citing both Dr. Schlegel and Dr. Josh Hicks.
+But the more I read her work, the more I enjoyed it and I ended up doing my master's thesis on true self beliefs and meaning in life, heavily citing both Dr. Schlegel and my PhD advisor, Dr. Joshua Hicks.
 It’s wild now to be in a lab working directly with them; I was star-struck during my interview!
-I grew up in a Christian family, so I think my existential interests were always there growing up, in the context of religious beliefs about meaning, but it all merged together into existential psychology through my university studies.

 I feel incredibly lucky to do this work.
 Existential psychology allows me to blend philosophy, emotion, and human experience in ways that feel meaningful.
-It’s easy to get lost in deadlines and data, but when I step back, I realize I get to ask questions that matter to me—questions about meaning, self-knowledge, marginalized identities and what it means to live authentically.
+It’s easy to get lost in deadlines and data, but when I step back, I realize I get to ask questions that matter to me—questions about meaning, perceived self-knowledge, and what it means to live authentically.
 And that’s something I never take for granted.

 ISSEP: You’ve been doing some great research in existential psychology lately.
 Can you tell us more about your work?